alpinaro/Contextures-with-Robot-Framework/README.md

 > Note: Selenium 4.10 does not support robotframework yet.

+***Browser driver***

+There must be a Chrome driver file in a location registered in the PATH in System Variables.

 ## Usage

 Test Cases in Test files can be run individually or in batches with clicking play icons in the IDE.
 Tests can also be run from the command line.